btrplace/migrations-UCC-15/README.md

 The BtrPlace numbering is defined incrementally according to the node/VM creation order (see the corresponding Java test classes to verify the order).

 If necessary, start the traffic shaping on desired nodes by executing the script `traffic_shaping.sh` located in the [sub-directory `utils/`](https://github.com/btrplace/migrations-UCC-15/blob/master/utils).
-The default parameters will limit the bandwidth to 500 Mbit/sec which corresponds to the traffic shaping applied in the `random` experiment.
+The default parameters will limit the bandwidth to 500 Mbit/sec which corresponds to the traffic shaping applied in the `Performance` experiment.